NLeSC-GO-common-infrastructure/marzipan/README.md

 Finally, the user can provide a public ssh key file for the `root` user to be included with the template.
 Alternatively, the ssh key can be supplied in the `ClusterConf.ini` file.
 NOTE: if using the Docker framework, the use should refrain from, or take great care in, changing the settings relating to the ssh keys, as these are autogenerated during deployment.

 When run as a script or by invoking the full deployment method `mazipan` will construct a VM template in OpenNebula, and deploy the requested number of VMs based on this template. `marzipan` will then monitor the deployment, only reporting successful execution when all VMs are in the `RUNNING` LCM_STATE.
-If this has failed to complete after 120 seconds marziopan will exit, notifying the user of failure.
+If this has failed to complete after 120 seconds marzipan will exit, notifying the user of failure.

 ## Reference/Documentation